 —that whenever it is reprinted elsewhere (including on web pages), the following notice be included with it: “This article first appeared in the _____ issue of Touchstone: A Journal of Mere Christianity (www.touchstonemag.com)”

 —that we retain the right to use without further payment a portion or description of your article with your name in our promotional materials

 —that we retain the right to use your article without further payment in any Touchstone anthologies, reprints, audio recordings, or electronic formats (online, CD-rom, etc.).
 These conditions apply to a reprinted article that has been reworked for publication in Touchstone.

 Full access to the online archives (over 30 years of content): $19.95

 Full access to the online archives PLUS 6 issues of the magazine sent to your mailbox: $39.95

-the current issue
+the new issue

 the 2019 conference